Substance Abuse Policies and Prevention

 SUBSTANCE ABUSE PREVENTION

 Jefferson Community and Technical College observes both National Substance Abuse Prevention Month and Alcohol Awareness Month with special programming in October and April for the Jefferson Community.
-Programs are included in the published calendar of events as well as e-mails to students with weekly activities and opportunities for involvement.
+Programs are included in the published calendar of events as well as e-mails to students with activities and opportunities for involvement.

 A key to preventing drug and alcohol abuse is understanding the risks to your health, both immediate and long term.
 Immediate, direct consequences include effects on heart rate, regulation of body temperature, psychotic episodes, overdose, and death.
 Indirect consequences stem from risky behaviors that may accompany alcohol and drug misuse.
 Longer term effects can lead to hypertension, liver disease, and cancer.
 For more information on the health risks of addiction please visit Addiction and Health: National Institute on Drug Abuse (NIDA)